cpieloth/project_templates/python/docs/index.rst

-.. example documentation master file, created by sphinx-quickstart on Tue Mar 28 21:57:26 2017.
+..
+PyExample documentation master file, created by sphinx-quickstart on Wed Sep 30 15:24:55 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.